The Benefits and Challenges of Winter Camping

 3. Eat more when you are sick.
 Your body needs more calories to fight the cold.
 Eat a bedtime snack that is easy to carry and quick to make.

-5. When you go to the mountains, you need to get the right gear.
-You want to have something that will protect your body and keep you warm.
+5. you need to get the right gear when you go to the mountains.
+You want something that will protect your body and keep you warm.
 Then, you can have a good time.
 Get winter tents that cover more of your body and snow stakes for snow.
 Chemical heat packs can keep your hands and feet warm too.

 6. Know what you can do.
 Look at the weather report and local alerts.
 Be safe with your own life and with rescue workers’ lives.
 You might not have a cell phone signal in that area, so make sure someone knows where you are going and when they can expect to hear from you again.

 It’s easier to stay safe while camping in the winter by doing certain things.
 If you want to try it, make sure you take precautions.

 So, what does all this talk about tents mean for you?
 The bottom line is that there’s a lot to consider when looking at the type of tent you want.
 We hope these tips will help narrow down your choices and make it easier for you to find the perfect one.
 Now go get out there!